mbarzeev/constatus/README.md

 Getting Started
 ---------------
-1) Clone the repo
+1. Clone the repo
-2) Make sure you have node installed on you machine.
+2. Make sure you have node installed on you machine.
-3) Run
+3. Run:

 	npm install

-4) run the tool like so (sample configuration can be found on the conf directory): node constatus.js <your configuration file>
+4. run the tool like so (sample configuration can be found on the conf directory):

+	node constatus.js <your configuration file>

-5) the results should appear swiftly
+5. the results should appear swiftly